vzynszice/big-data-analysis/README.md

 ## Project Overview

 This project addresses the challenge of processing millions of air quality measurements by leveraging the power of distributed computing.
-Instead of processing data on a single machine, we distribute the workload across multiple nodes in a Hadoop cluster, achieving significant performance improvements.
+You can access the data here: https://www.kaggle.com/datasets/epa/epa-historical-air-quality.Instead of processing data on a single machine, we achieve significant performance improvements by distributing the workload across multiple nodes in a Hadoop cluster.

 ### Key Features